| TV16 | R Documentation |

 The latent estimates for religiosity, cognitive racism, and empathetic

-racism come from a graded response model estimated in mirt
+racism come from a graded response model estimated in mirt.
+The concepts of

 "cognitive racism" and "empathetic racism" come from DeSante and Smith.